versx/ChuckDeviceController/docs/applications/configurator.md

 ## User Identity

 ### QR Code Generation
+- TODO: Make QR code generator configurable
 ### Account Confirmation and Password Recovery
+- TODO: Make email sending service configurable

 <hr>

 ## Hosted Services

 ### AccountStatusHostedService
-Checks all accounts with any of the following status and marks the interested columns as `NULL` in the database if the punishment time has lapsed:
+Checks all accounts with any of the following status and marks the interested columns as `NULL` in the database if the account punishment time has lapsed.

 - `Warning`
 - `Suspended`